ky-feng/data-projects/literature/index.md

 ### What novels are considered literary?

-Throughout my searching, I discovered a list, dubbed "1001 Books You Must Read Before You Die."
-I decided to use this list to measure literariness, especially this site: http://bucketlistbookreviews.com/the-lists/differences-between-the-original-and-current-1001-lists/
+So what exactly is literariness?
+Some could argue what makes a novel "literature" is uncertain and subjective.
+During my research into the literary canon, I discovered a famous list of novels: "1001 Books You Must Read Before You Die."
+It seems pretty popular, both for the layman reader (like me), as well as literary scholars.
+I therefore decided to use this list as inspiration.

+Here is the list I used for my dataset: http://bucketlistbookreviews.com/the-lists/differences-between-the-original-and-current-1001-lists/ (the 2012 version).

 Let's save the list into a txt, and transform it into a csv.